 How much do you want to spend?

-A band is almost always more expensive than a DJ (there are more people and more equipment involved) so take a good look at your budget and decide how much you can spend on your music.
-If you really want live music at your wedding but can’t afford a full band for the duration of your day, consider having a band play at your ceremony or cocktail hour only, and then have a DJ spin at the reception.
+A live band is almost always more expensive than a wedding DJ (there are more people and more equipment involved) so take a good look at your budget and decide how much you can spend on your music.
+According to the WeddingWire Cost Guide, the average cost for a live wedding band in the U.S. is $4,500, and a DJ costs an average of $1,000.
+If you really want live music at your wedding but can’t afford a full band for the duration of your day, consider having a band play at your ceremony or cocktail hour only, and then have a DJ spin at the wedding reception.

 A final thought: A DJ will play recorded songs (so you’ll know them well and your guests might sing along!) but a band can amp up the room with solos and unexpected twists on favorite tunes.
 Take those points into consideration when you’re thinking about the vibe of your big day.

 Does your wedding have a theme?

 If you’re having a Great Gatsby-style wedding, for example, you might want to choose a band that specializes in 1920’s era music, or find a DJ who’s familiar with the tunes of that age.
 How closely you want your music to match your theme could help you decide between band and DJ.